johanesalxd/mdm-gcp/README.md

 - **Batch Generate**: Use BigQuery for cost-effective embedding generation (10x cheaper)
 - **Right-size Weights**: Vectors should be 10-20% of total strategy, not the foundation

-👉 **[Read the Complete Vector Embeddings Architecture Guide](./VECTOR_EMBEDDINGS_ARCHITECTURE.md)** for production implementation details, cost analysis, and decision framework.
+👉 **[Read the Complete Vector Strategy Guide](./mdm_unified_implementation.md#vector-embeddings-strategy-dont-overcomplicate)** for production implementation details, cost analysis, and decision framework.

 ## 🎯 Key Features